j-gottlieb/tic-tac-toe-client/README.md

   Coding the site started with running user authentication curl-scripts and then building out the html and javascript to make those ajax requests through the ui.
 Once those were completed, I began building my game logic with actual code to make sure it worked.
+Big surprise... it didn't.
+I beat my head against wall for a while trying to get my fancy array iteration methods to determine win conditions, but in the end I hard coded all of the win conditions

   From there, I connected the ui to the game logic through a series of event handlers.
 Then placed corresponding ajax requests to update